ncourty/ncourty.github.io/content/authors/admin/_index.md

   - Optimal transport, Statistical learning, kernel methods
   - Manifold and geometric approaches to machine learning
   - Applications to computer graphics, vision and remote sensing

+### Code production
+As a computer scientist, I definitely believe in the power of open-source and reproducibility as a basis of science.
+Though my current activities will not let me hand on code as much as I want to, I still enjoy coding in C++, Cuda kernels or PyTorch.
+Take a look at the [coding section](code/) to know more.